braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/setting_delegates.md

 # In-App Message UI Delegate for iOS

-If you are using the default [`BrazeInAppMessageUI`][1] implementation as your `inAppMessagePresenter`, set the optional [`BrazeInAppMessageUIDelegate`][34] to customize the presentation of in-app messages and react to various lifecycle events.

-`BrazeInAppMessageUIDelegate` can be used to receive triggered in-app message payloads for further processing, receive display lifecycle events, and control display timing.
+Use the optional [`BrazeInAppMessageUIDelegate`][34] to customize the presentation of in-app messages and react to various lifecycle events.
+This delegate protocol can be used to receive triggered in-app message payloads for further processing, receive display lifecycle events, and control display timing.

+## Prerequisites

+To use `BrazeInAppMessageUIDelegate`:
+* You must be using the default [`BrazeInAppMessageUI`][1] implementation as your `inAppMessagePresenter`.
-Note that if you do not include the `BrazeUI` library in your project, this delegate protocol is unavailable.
+* You must include the `BrazeUI` library in your project.

 ## Setting the in-app message delegate